wearehovertone/aruco-media-player/README.md

 ```
 var detector = new AR.Detector();
 ```
-Create an `AR.Detector` object using a specific dictionary (currently available dictionaries are 'ARUCO' and 'ARUCO_MIP_36h12'):
+Create an `AR.Detector` object using a specific dictionary (dictionaries available out of the box in the library are 'ARUCO' and 'ARUCO_MIP_36h12'):

 ```
 var detector = new AR.Detector({